rollno748/di-kafkameter/README.md

 ## What's New?

+* Fixed the serializer default value for producer
 * Consumer Support Enhancement
 * Provided support for security (Including JAAS support)
 * Removed redundant libraries and built as non shaded jar.